-UTAS Home › Faculty of Science, Engineering & Technology › School of Earth Sciences (Geology, Geophysics & Geochemistry) › Research › Applied and Computational Geophysics › Ambient seismic energy: from ocean waves to tectonic structure
+UTAS Home › Faculty of Science, Engineering & Technology › Earth Sciences (Geology, Geophysics & Geochemistry) › Research › Applied and Computational Geophysics › Ambient seismic energy: from ocean waves to tectonic structure

 Image 1: Hilary Goh, UTAS Earth Sciences Honours graduate and KUTh Energy Ltd geologist pictured during an early field deployment.
 Photo credit: Anya Reading